 The Earned Income Tax Credit (EITC) is a federal tax credit that serves as one of the nation’s most effective policies at keeping working families out of poverty and moving toward the middle class.
 It cuts taxes from the bottom up for people like sales clerks, teaching assistants, home health aides and other workers that earn low wages.
 The credit is available only to people who work and grows in size, up to a point, as wages rise.
-That encourages people to stay employed and work more hours.
 The exact size of a family’s credit depends on their household income, marriage status and number of dependent children.

-Thirty states and the District of Columbia build on the federal EITC’s time-tested success with their own state-level versions of the tax credit.
+30 states and the District of Columbia build on the federal EITC’s time-tested success with their own state-level versions of the tax credit.
 These state credits piggyback on the federal version by providing a limited credit against state and local taxes, based on a percentage of the federal credit’s value.
 Several proposals have been introduced in the legislature to create a GWC, but it is yet to pass both chambers and be enacted into law.

 Georgia Work Credit Would Boost State Economy, Working Families

-Georgia can also build on the time-tested success of the EITC by enacting a Georgia Work Credit, a 10 percent percent refundable state EITC.
+Georgia can also build on the time-tested success of the EITC by enacting a Georgia Work Credit, a 10 percent refundable state EITC.
 The Georgia Work Credit would:

 Reduce the amount of income tax owed by low- and middle-income families.
 The Georgia Work Credit would reduce tax bills for families that work but struggle to make ends meet because of low-wage jobs.
 A young married couple with a new child and $29,000 of annual income could see a state tax cut of $250.